CMSgov/dpc-app/README.md

 }
 ```

-> Note: On startup, the services look for a local override file (application.local.conf) in the root of their *current* working directory.
+**Note**: On startup, the services look for a local override file (application.local.conf) in the root of their *current* working directory.
 This can create an issue when running tests with IntelliJ.
 The default sets the working directory to be the module root, which means any local overrides are ignored.
 This can be fixed by setting the working directory to the project root, but needs to be done manually.

 ## Building DPC
 ###### [`^`](#table-of-contents)

-> Note: Before building DPC, you must first ensure that [the required secrets are decrypted](#decrypting-encrypted-files).
+Before building DPC, you must first ensure that [the required secrets are decrypted](#decrypting-encrypted-files).

 ### There are two ways to build DPC:

-> Note: DPC only supports Java 11 due to our use of new languages features, which prevents using older JDK versions.
+**Note**: DPC only supports Java 11 due to our use of new languages features, which prevents using older JDK versions.
 In addition, some of upstream dependencies have not been updated to support Java 12 and newer, but we plan on adding support at a later date.

 ##### Option 1: Full integration test